My Hemorrhoid Clinic

 Minimally Invasive and Painless

-HEMBO™ requires no incisions, ensuring minimal pain and quick recovery.
+Hembo™ requires no incisions, ensuring minimal pain and a quick recovery.

-HEMBO™ is outpatient, with same-day discharge after recovery.
+Hembo™ is an outpatient, with same-day discharge after recovery.

 Preservation of Anal Anatomy

-HEMBO™ preserves anal canal, avoiding complications like incontinence or stenosis.
+Hembo™ preserves the anal canal, avoiding complications such as incontinence or stenosis.

 80-85% of patients improve within 2-4 weeks; 90% report no bleeding.